Klingebeil/PDFExtractor/README.md

 This will generate a Markdown file named `example_annotations.md` with the extracted annotations and summaries.

-## Using the Shell Script for Apple Automator
+## Using the Shell Script in MacOS Automator

 A shell script (`extract_annotations.sh`) is also provided to automate the environment setup and script execution.
-It can be run in the automator by setting up a new file that 1. takes the provded files and 2. runs the following shell script:
+It can be run in the MacOS Automator by setting up a new workflow that 1. inputs the provided files and 2. runs the following shell script:

 ```
 for f in "$@"
 do
-  /Users/johannesklingebieljohannesklingebiel/Library/Scripts/PDFExtractor/run_python_script.sh "$f"
+  /<YOURPATH>/PDFExtractor/run_python_script.sh "$f"
 done
 ```

-Make sure to use the correct shell and to use the input as arguments in the configuration of the Automator shell script.
+Make sure to use the correct shell and to use the input as arguments in the configuration of the shell script.

 ### Shell Script Details